PyPy

 PyPy (/'paɪpaɪ/) is an implementation of the Python programming language.
-PyPy often runs faster than the standard implementation CPython because PyPy uses a just-in-time compiler.
+PyPy frequently runs much faster than the standard implementation CPython because PyPy uses a just-in-time compiler.
 Most Python code runs well on PyPy except for code that depends on CPython extensions, which either does not work or incurs some overhead when run in PyPy.

-Internally, PyPy uses a technique known as meta-tracing, which transforms an interpreter into a tracing just-in-time compiler.
+PyPy itself is built using a technique known as meta-tracing, which is a mostly automatic transformation that takes an interpreter as input and produces a tracing just-in-time compiler as output.
 Since interpreters are usually easier to write than compilers, but run slower, this technique can make it easier to produce efficient implementations of programming languages.
 PyPy's meta-tracing toolchain is called RPython.

-PyPy does not have full compatibility with more recent versions of the CPython ecosystem.
-While it claims compatibility with Python 2.7, 3.7, 3.8 and 3.9 ("a drop-in replacement for CPython"), it loses out on newer features and syntax in Python 3.10, such as syntax for pattern matching.
+PyPy officially supports Python 2.7 and 3.11 and has a few differences in implementations compared to CPython.

 Details and motivation

 PyPy aims to provide a common translation and support framework for producing implementations of dynamic languages, emphasizing a clean separation between language specification and implementation aspects.
 It also aims to provide a compliant, flexible and fast implementation of the Python programming language using the above framework to enable new advanced features without having to encode low-level details into it.